oldspoon/SET8103-group19/use-cases/use-case#3.md

 ### Preconditions

-Database contains country and continent data
+Database contains country data and has all continent fields in country table filled

 ### Success End Condition